The Buying Spree Continues: Gold Demand Up in At Least Three Continents

 Garner adds: “On a daily chart of gold, as well as the weekly, the relative strength index (RSI) is hovering below 30.
 Historically, this is a relatively rare event, but when it does occur it has frequently been followed by a sharp rally.”
 He also notes that gold’s price remained respectable despite breaches in support levels, adding that another plunge would present a “rare opportunity” for gold bulls.

-If you’re on Instagram, be sure to follow us here.australia, china, gold, greece, india, lawrence williams, lawrieongold, shanghai gold exchange, silver, the federal reserve, united states, us mint
+If you’re on Instagram, be sure to follow us here.australia, china, Featured, gold, greece, india, lawrence williams, lawrieongold, shanghai gold exchange, silver, the federal reserve, united states, us mint